Commercial Tenant Retention Strategies for 2026 (Proven Framework)

 Director, Growth

-Dulan combines strategic technology expertise with deep knowledge of commercial real estate (CRE) to drive meaningful growth across the industry.
+Dulan combines strategic marketing expertise with deep knowledge of commercial real estate (CRE) to drive meaningful growth across the industry.
 His focus is on connecting property professionals with insights that matter, spanning compliance, financial operations, property management, stakeholder relationships, and the evolving role of technology and AI.
+His goal: help real estate businesses scale smarter in a digital-first world.

 More Resources